 - Engage, assess, intervene, and evaluate with individuals, families, groups, organizations, and communities.

 Each of the ten program competencies include a unique set of “practice behaviors” that are composed of knowledge, values and skills.
-Each competency and their related practice behaviors are fully embedded throughout the foundation and advanced curriculum in a carefully designed manner so that students have ample opportunity to fully master them.
+Each competency and its related practice behaviors are fully embedded throughout the foundation and advanced curriculum in a carefully designed manner so that students have ample opportunity to fully master them.